 Q. What kind of training equipment do you recommend?

-Soft collars, front attach harnesses, head collars for only reactive dogs
+Soft collars, front-attach harnesses and head collars only for reactive dogs.

-Either (a) don’t use or recommend or (b) use and recommend.
-Avoid trainers who use and recommend check collars.
+Avoid trainers who use and recommend check collars and/or prong collars.

 Q. Do you use force-free training methods ONLY?